thavlik/vpn-operator/README.md

   maxSlots: 5

   # You can optionally specify tag(s) so that Masks have the ability
   # to select this service at the exclusion of others.
-This Provider
+This MaskProvider
   # will match the tags "default", "preferred", and "my-vpn", which
-  # in effect establishes a set of use cases for this Provider.
+  # in effect establishes a set of use cases for this MaskProvider.
   # These values can be anything.
 This field is necessary because a
-  # Mask and its desired Provider(s) can be in different namespaces.
+  # Mask and its desired MaskProvider(s) can be in different namespaces.
   tags:
     - default
     - preferred